How to sue Equifax in small claims court

 - What you are asking for (the amount of money for the damage they have caused)

-- Where and when the trial against them will be
+- Where and when the trial will take place

 - What they are supposed to do

 The last point is tricky.
-You will tell them that they should comply and show up at the courthouse on the day of the trial to answer your claims.
+You will tell them that they should comply and show up at the courthouse on the day of the trial to address your claims.

 In most cases, Equifax has twenty (in-state) or thirty (out-of-state) days to answer your claim.